zcaudate-me/cronj/README.md

     (cj/enable-task 0)    ;;=> enables the task again
     (cj/toggle-task 0)    ;;=> toggles the task

-similarily, operations can be done on the entire list:
+similarily, most operations can also be done on the entire list:

+    (cj/list-all-tasks)
     (cj/enable-all-tasks)
+    (cj/list-enabled-task-ids)
+    (cj/disable-all-tasks)
-    (cj/disable-all-tasks)   ;; you should get the idea (cj/toggle-all-tasks)
+    (cj/list-disabled-task-ids)   ;; you should get the idea (cj/toggle-all-tasks)

 task schedules can also be updated dynamically: